overwolf/overwolf.github.io/docs/api/overwolf-games-events-halo-infinite.md

 * **team** – The team of the player.
 * **local** - “true” when the player is the local player that play, "false” when it's another player in the game.

-When a player “leaves” the match the roster will be updated with the player in the match When the match end, the roster value is returned empty, example:
+When a player “leaves” the match, the roster will be updated with another player that is in the match.
+When the match end, the roster value is returned empty, example:

 Data Example: